+You probably know that broccoli doesn’t talk, doesn’t walk, and never hitchhikes a ride with strangers.
+There are however a few facts about Broccoli that you may not be aware of.
 Broccoli is a vegetable that is well recognized as a super food.
 Rich in antioxidants kids generally have a tendency to dislike it while vegetarians and dieters love it.
-Chock full of a vast array of vitamins and minerals broccoli is high in fiber, low in calories, a powerful antioxidant, and a proven cancer fighter.
+Chock full of a vast array of vitamins and minerals broccoli is high in fibre, low in calories, a powerful antioxidant, and a proven cancer fighter.

 Related Articles by Lorelei Cohen